defold/doc/docs/en/manuals/project-settings.md

 #### Max Count
 Max number of GUI components. [(See information about component max count optimizations)](#component-max-count-optimizations).

-#### Max Particlefx Count
-The max number of concurrent emitters.

 #### Max Particle Count
-The max number of concurrent particles.
+The max number of concurrent particles in GUI.

 #### Max Animation Count
 The max number of active animations in gui.